CloversChemistry/CloversChemistry.github.io/index.md

 ## About Me
-My name is Alexie Clover, I am currently a PD chemist at LGC Axolabs in the North Bay Area where I currently work on the synthesis, purification, and analysis of oligonucleotides.
+My name is Alexie Clover, and I am currently a PD chemist at LGC Axolabs in the North Bay Area. where I currently work on the synthesis, purification, and analysis of oligonucleotides.
 Through my job I work on both client projects and internal projects.
 My bakcground is in organic chemistry and specifically organosilane chemistry where I attained my MS from Western Washington University.

+## Education
+# Western Washington University (WWU)						2021-2023
+Master of Science, Organic Chemistry
+•	Thesis: New Synthetic Methods Based on Silicon-Tethered Nucleophilic Addition Reactions
+•	Teaching and Learning Certificate

+# Northern Arizona University (NAU)							2016-2021
+Bachelor of Science in Chemistry
+Bachelor of Science in Biology
+•	Achieved the Nancy & Henry Wettaw Organic Chemistry Award in 2020.

+# Curtin University									2016-2018
+Studied Abroad in Western Australia, from July 2018 to December 2018

 ## CV
 <object data="{{ site.url }}{{ site.baseurl }}/CV.pdf" width="1000" height="1000" type='application/pdf'></object>